3cHeLoN/zumo/Readme.md

-# The zumo xyz-project
+# The zumo rover
-This is the zumo project used for measuring IMU data with the Pololu zumo rover, or just have some plain old fun!
+This is code used for measuring IMU data with the Pololu zumo rover, or just have some plain old fun!

 ![Zumo rover](./assets/zumo.jpeg)